gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

-- Plugin management and query methods are not name-spaced on `PluginAware` - should implement something closer to the above spec instead.
-- Statically typed 'apply by id' and 'apply by type' methods have been deprecated without statically typed replacement.
 - Some method of `PluginContainer` have been deprecated - should deprecate the whole thing instead as the semantics of `PluginContainer` aren't right.
 - Responsibilities are smeared between `PluginManager` and `DefaultPluginContainer` - `PluginManager` should take care of applying all plugins regardless of type and notify the plugin container when a `Plugin` impl is applied.